Think about just how many times a day your phone, computer, tablet, watch and other gadgets buzz or ding. It gets annoying and distracting.

 Ever replied to a spam message with STOP or UNSUBSCRIBE?
 If so, you’re setting yourself up for even more annoyance.
 You rightfully think that you’re putting an end to the noise, but you’ll make it worse.

 Why?
-Spammers are hitting up as many people as possible in search of working contact information.
+Spammers are hitting up as many people as possible, searching for working contact information.
 When you interact, you’re saying, “Yes, this phone number belongs to someone!”
 That’s great news for them.
 It lets them know you’re a real person they should target more often.

 Instead, take these steps: